KeaganRieder/N-Queens/README.md

 bool Board::PlaceQueen(std::vector<std::vector<int>> &board, int y, int queens){
 ```

-* "std::vector<std::vector<int>> &board" is current state of teh board the algrothiom is at
+* "std::vector<std::vector<int>> &board" is current state of teh board the algorithm is at
-* "int y"  represents the current row on the board the algrothiom is on
+* "int y"  represents the current row on the board the algorithm is on
 * "int queens" is amount of queens currently placed

 ``` C++